+If you are covered as a: Primary plan Secondary plan

+Non-dependent or dependent The plan covering you as an The plan covering you as a

+employee or retired employee dependent

+Exception to the rule above If you or your spouse have Med icare coverage, the rule above

+when you are eligible for may be reversed.
+If you have ar y questions about this you can

+Medicare contact us:

+Online: Log on to your Aetna

+· · · · · · · · · · · · · · · · · · · Select Find a Form, then select

-If you are covered as a: Primary plan Secondary plan Non-dependent or dependent The plan covering you as an The plan covering you as a employee or retired employee dependent Exception to the rule above If you or your spouse have Med when you are eligible for may be reversed.
-If you have an y questions about this you can Medicare contact us: Online: Log on to your Aetna ' Select Find a Form, then select Your Other Health Plans.
-By phone: Call the toll-free n number on your ID card.
-COB rules for dependent chi 1 Child of: The "birthday rule" applies.
-The plan of the parent born Parents who are married The plan of the parent whose later in the year (month and or living together birthday (month and day day only) only) falls earlier in the Canada himbalana dha nlan calendar year.
-Same birthdaysthe plan Sama hirthdays the plan that has covered a parent longer is primary Same birthdaysthe plan that has covered a parent longer is primary longer is primary Child of: The plan of the parent whom The plan of the other parent.
-Parents separated or the court said is responsible The plan of the other parent. divorced or not living for health coverage But if that parent has no together Tor neutri coverage coverage, then their spouse's With court-order But if that parent has no plan is primary vitil court order coverage then their spouse's promise primary plan is primary Child of: Primary and secondary coverage e is based on the birthday rule Parents separated or , , , , , , , , , , , , , , , , , , , , , , , divorced or not living together - court- - order states both parents are responsible for coverage or have joint custody Child of: The order of benefit payments i s: Parents separated or The plan of the custodial par ent pays first divorced or not living The plan of the spouse of the e custodial parent (if any) pays together and there is second no court-order The plan of the noncustodial parents pays next The plan of the spouse of the e noncustodial parent (if any) pays last Child covered by: Treat the person the same as a parent when making the order Individual who is not a parent of benefits determination: (i.e. stepparent or grandparent) See Child of content above Active or inactive employee The plan covering you as an A plan that covers the person active employee (or as a as a laid off or retired dependent of an active employee (or as a dependent employee) is primary to a plan of a former employee) is covering you as a laid off or secondary to a plan that retired employee (or as a covers the person as an active dependent of a former employee (or as a dependent 60004 employee) of an active employee) COBRA or state continuation The plan covering you as an COBRA or state continuation employee or retiree or the coverage is secondary to the dependent of an employee or plan that covers the person as retiree is primary to COBRA or state continuation coverage an employee or retiree or the dependent of an employee or state continuation coverage retiree Longer or shorter length of If none of the above rules determine the order of payment, the coverage plan that has covered the person longer is primary Other rules do not apply If none of the above rules apply , the plans share expenses equally
+Your Other Health Plans.

+By phone: Call the toll-free r number on your ID card.

+COB rules for dependent chi -1

+Child of: The "birthday rule" applies.
+The plan of the parent born

+Parents who are married The plan of the parent whose birthday (month and day later in the year (month and day only)

+or living together only) falls earlier in the day only) ·

+calendar year.
+Same birthdaysthe plan

+carendar year. that has covered a parent

+Same birthdaysthe plan longer is primary

+that has covered a parent , ,

+longer is primary

+Child of: The plan of the parent whom The plan of the other parent.

+Parents separated or the court said is responsible

+divorced or not living for health coverage But if that parent has no

+together coverage, then their spouse's

+With court-order But if that parent has no plan is primary

+coverage then their spouse's

+21111 plan is primary

+Child of: Primary and secondary coverag e is based on the birthday rule

+Parents separated or

+divorced or not living

+together - court- order states both parents are responsible for coverage or have joint custody Child of: The order of benefit payments i s: Parents separated or The plan of the custodial par ent pays first divorced or not living The plan of the spouse of the e custodial parent (if any) pays together and there is second no court-order The plan of the noncustodial parents pays next The plan of the spouse of the pays last e noncustodial parent (if any) Child covered by: Treat the person the same as a parent when making the order Individual who is not a parent of benefits determination: (i.e. stepparent or grandparent) See Child of content above Active or inactive employee The plan covering you as an A plan that covers the person active employee (or as a as a laid off or retired dependent of an active employee (or as a dependent employee) is primary to a plan of a former employee) is covering you as a laid off or secondary to a plan that retired employee (or as a covers the person as an active dependent of a former employee (or as a dependent employee) of an active employee) COBRA or state continuation The plan covering you as an COBRA or state continuation employee or retiree or the coverage is secondary to the dependent of an employee or plan that covers the person as retiree is primary to COBRA or an employee or retiree or the state continuation coverage dependent of an employee or retiree Longer or shorter length of If none of the above rules determine the order of payment, the coverage plan that has covered the person longer is primary Other rules do not apply If none of the above rules apply , the plans share expenses equally